jae1911/sitecontent/content/blog/2023/fido.md

 ## Final words

-I'm extremely happy to see more and more websites and software supporting that kind of hardware, for instance, Discord recently added support for security keys as 2FA, Google and Microsoft allow passwordless passkey sign-ups.
-Some other platforms that I use daily like Resonite have support of this in their roadmap.
+I'm extremely happy to see more and more websites and software supporting that kind of hardware, for instance, Discord recently added support for security keys as 2FA, Google and Microsoft allow passwordless passkey sign-ups, and some other platforms that I use daily like Resonite plan to implement FIDO support in the future.

 I can recommend anyone getting security keys and adding them everywhere you can.
 If you don't want to get hardware and trust your phone provider enough, both Android (through Google) and [iOS/macOS](https://support.apple.com/en-gb/guide/iphone/iphf538ea8d0/ios) support passkeys.
 I can also recommend the password manager [Bitwarden](https://bitwarden.com) which can store passkeys, allows login 2FA with FIDO, is Open-Source and can be self-hosted.

+Hopefully in the future, we can have even more FIDO support, not only as a 2FA but also as a passwordless way to login.

 ---

 So this post was longer than usual.
-Reason is that writing posts takes way longer than I expected and finding good subject for those is equally hard.
+Reason is that writing posts takes way longer than I expected and finding good subject for those is equally hard, so instead of prioritizing quantity, I'm going for quality and length.
 I'm trying to find more subject to write about in a more lengthy form factor, so stay tuned!

 That's all for today.